-Hannah Zwartz, long-time Paekākāriki School parent, member of the School Garden Group and Potty Potters, talks about an exciting new project coming up at our kura along with the year-long work done to support the gardening curriculum.
+Hannah Zwartz, a former long-time Paekākāriki School parent, member of the School Garden Group and Potty Potters, talks about an exciting new project coming up at our kura along with the year-long work done to support the gardening curriculum.

 The maramataka (Māori calendar) says October 23 is a good planting moon.
 So plant sale punters will be able to watch and learn about the flax planting process, as well as stock up on plants, takeaway food and coffee.